tonmoy-thedeveloper/student-registration-form/README.md

 # Student Registration Form

-This is a practice project for mu form leaning.
+This is a practice project for my form leaning.